 In response to the United States Department of Energy’s (DOE) Notice of Proposed Rulemaking (NOPR) regarding non-weatherized gas furnaces (NWGF) and mobile home gas furnaces (MHGF), SoCalGas respectfully submits our comments and analyses on the impact to our customers should this standard advance.

 SoCalGas has been delivering clean, safe and reliable natural gas to its customers for more than 140 years.
-It is the nation’s largest natural gas distribution utility, serving 20.9 million consumers through 5.8 million meters in more than 500 communities.
+We are the nation’s largest natural gas distribution utility, serving 20.9 million consumers through 5.8 million meters in more than 500 communities.
 The company’s service territory encompasses approximately 20,000 square miles in diverse terrain throughout Central and Southern California, from Visalia to the Mexican border.

 California leads the Nation in energy policy.
 The state’s Investor Owned Utilities are advancing energy efficiency not only as a way to protect the environment but also to serve our residential, commercial and industrial customers.
 For decades, SoCalGas has been actively pursuing strategies to promote the efficient use of natural gas and energy efficiency.
 We have driven advancements in natural gas equipment and low emissions technologies and invested significantly in advanced technologies in renewable natural gas and distributed generation.